siefkenj/IBLODEs/book/typst/modules/module12.typ

   ],
   [
   Integrate to find the general solution $y = ln abs(x) + C$.
 The solution does not exist at $x = 0$.
-See the figure below with teh slope field for this differential equation and some solutions.
+See the figure below with the slope field for this differential equation and some solutions.

   #{